shogotsuneto/template-for-desktop-fileprocessor/README.md

 # Desktop file-processor template

-An electron template for simple drag & drop & download interface.
+An electron template with simple drag & drop & download interface.
 File processing will be executed on express server.

 plan: